[Major revision–posted 4/5/19 (replaces 8/11/14 edition)]

 EOPs (short-term work)

 Note: Faculty appointments to summer months for specific teaching, research, or sponsored project assignments are NOT considered extra compensation.
-Instead, payments to faculty for the summer months are processed as a regular summer appointment at the base salary rate.
+Summer courses can be paid on a fixed amount per course reguardless of the amount of 9 month base pay or rank of the faculty member.
+Payments for any summer appointments are processed as regular salary not to exceed the individual's institutional base salary.

 4. Interim Duties